 These platforms are subscription-based and demand high fees.
 Besides, the property data provided by them is often inaccurate, outdated, or partially distorted.
-This increases inefficiencies in the process and many a times, results into disputes.
+This increases inefficiencies in the process and many times, results in disputes.

-But, all this can be prevented using a Blockchain-based real estate app.
+But, all of this can be prevented using a Blockchain-based real estate app.

-A Blockchain-backed application can decentralize data and enable everyone to share data in a P2P network.
-It also facilitates brokers with an opportunity to receive additional data monitoring options and eventually, helps to cut down the associated cost.
+A blockchain-backed application can decentralize data and enable everyone to share data in a P2P network.
+It also facilitates brokers with an opportunity to receive additional data monitoring options and eventually helps to cut down the associated costs.

 2. Due Diligence and Financial Evaluation

-In Real estate sector, a major time is spent on diligence activities before buying/renting any property.
+In the real estate sector, major time is spent on diligence activities before buying/renting any property.
 Various intermediaries are involved in the process of inspecting property documents to prevent any kind of legal, technical, or financial issues in the future.

-Currently, all the property data is kept on papers which can be easily changed or corrupted by anyone.
+Currently, all the property data is kept on papers that can be easily changed or corrupted by anyone.

-However, with the adoption of blockchain technology in real estate apps, this subdomain can also be improved.
+However, with the adoption of blockchain in real estate app development, this subdomain can also be improved.

 3. File and Payments

-At present, the extensive documentation and involvement of third party intermediaries are making the process lengthy, troublesome, and costly.
-And this effect is becoming more significant when international transactions or mortgage is involved.
+At present, the extensive documentation and involvement of third-party intermediaries are making the process lengthy, troublesome, and costly.
+And this effect is becoming more significant when international transactions or mortgages are involved.

-Now here, Blockchain technology can simplify the filing process by introducing verifiable digital identities for properties.
+Now here, blockchain, the new technology in real estate can simplify the filing process and bring innovation in real estate processes by introducing verifiable digital identities for properties.

-Likewise, introduction of cryptocurrencies can lower down the barrier of different currencies used at different places.
-It can even minimize the involved taxes and fees, alongside streamlining payment process.
+Likewise, the introduction of cryptocurrencies can lower the barrier of different currencies used in different places.
+It can even minimize the involved taxes and fees, alongside streamlining the payment process.

 4. Property Management